SameduWij/openai-apps-sdk-examples/pizzaz_server_python/README.md

 # Pizzaz MCP server (Python)

-This directory packages a Python implementation of the Pizzaz demo server using the `FastMCP` helper from the official Model Context Protocol SDK.
+This direc[text](../node_modules)tory packages a Python implementation of the Pizzaz demo server using the `FastMCP` helper from the official Model Context Protocol SDK.
 It mirrors the Node example and exposes each pizza widget as both a resource and a tool.

 ## Prerequisites